Musophobia (How to Overcome Your Fear of Mice and Rats)

 what is musophobia

-Simply put, musophobia is a fear of mice and rats (which some scientists argue are actually the same thing).
+Simply put, musophobia is an irrational fear of mice and rats (which some scientists argue are actually the same thing).
 In some extreme cases, that fear can even extend to rabbits and other “cuter” species of rodent.

 • Second, you have to exhibit this fear for a period of more than six months.